apanoush/ada-METAL-website/report.md

 {% include RatingsThemesVsPeriodNew.html %}

-Indeed The drama movies seem to be very reliable.
+Indeed, the drama movies seem to be very reliable.
 Always above average, especially compared to Comedies that are probably dragging down the average.
 Action movies on the other side seems to be just good enough, but with a decline since the second world war.
 If we take a closer look at the AFI's top 100 movies list, Citizen Kane, and Casablanca should appear for the second world war in the category Drama, and comparing it to a period where Comedy's are below average we might find out the secret of Drama Movies to stay so high in rating.
 {% include RatingsThemesPeriodsPairNew.html %}